Unitarizing non-relativistic scattering: Analytic properties of radial wave functions for real potentials

 with $u_{k,\ell}(r) \equiv kr\psi_{k,\ell}(r)$.
 In the following, we investigate the solutions of \cref{eq:RadialSE} for $k\in \CC$.
 Physically meaningful scattering-state solutions correspond to $k\geqslant0$, while, as we shall see, bound-state solutions may arise for discrete values of purely imaginary $k$.

 In particular, we are interested in studying potentials which satisfy

 While the Coulomb potential does not strictly meet this criterion, it shares many, if not all, of the analytic properties we will deduce.
-For a potential that satisfies the condition \eqref{eq:V_ConvergenceCondition}, hence growing more slowly than $1/r^2$ at $r\to 0$, \cref{eq:RadialSE} admits two independent solutions, scaling as $u(r) \propto r^{\ell+1}$ and $r^{-\ell}$ near the origin, which we now discuss.
+For a potential that satisfies the condition \eqref{eq:V_ConvergenceCondition}, hence growing more slowly than $1/r^2$ at $r\to 0$ and decreasing faster than $1/r^2$ at $r\to \infty$, \cref{eq:RadialSE} admits two independent solutions, scaling as $u(r) \propto r^{\ell+1}$ and $r^{-\ell}$ near the origin, which we now discuss.